-Be sure the gift giver knows your style and size when asking for something to wear.
+Be sure the gift giver knows your style and size when requesting something to wear.
 Be specific about what you want so that you get the right thing that fits you.
-Don’t ask for a new hat; you may end up with a baseball cap when you really wanted a knit winter hat.
+Don’t ask for a new hat; you may end up with a baseball cap when you want a knit winter hat.

 Something to Read